bioinfocz/exp_heatmap/README.md

 # The heatmap is saved as adm2_GRCh38.png or adm2_GRCh37.png, depending on which version of plot function are you using.
 ```

+## 4. Licence and final remarks

+The ExP Heatmap package is available under the GNU Affero General Public License v3.0. ([link](https://www.gnu.org/licenses/agpl-3.0.en.html "GNU AGPLv3.0"))

+If you would be interested in using this method in your commercial software under another licence, please, contact us at edvard.ehler@img.cas.cz.

 # Contributors